Record auction price up to $30 million eyed for Kandinsky

 | NEW YORK

-NEW YORK A 1909 oil painting by Russian artist Wassily Kandinsky is poised to sell for as much as $30 million when it hits the auction block at Christie's this fall, the auction house said on Wednesday.
+NEW YORK A 1909 oil painting by Russian artist Wassily Kandinsky is poised to sell for as much as $30 million (19 million pounds) when it hits the auction block at Christie's this fall, the auction house said on Wednesday.

 "Study For Improvisation 8," a vibrant work on cardboard and canvas from the pioneering abstract artist's "Improvisations" series, is being sold by the Volkart Foundation, a charitable trust founded by 160-year-old Swiss commodities trading firm Volkart Brothers.